ssorj/quiver/docs/implementations.md

 Implementations must process the following positional arguments.

-    [1] output-dir      A directory for output files [2] mode            'client' or 'server'
+     [1] connection-mode   'client' or 'server'
+     [2] channel-mode      'active' or 'passive'
      [3] operation         'send' or 'receive'
-    [4] host            The socket name
+     [4] id                A unique identifier for the application [5] host              The socket name
-    [5] port            The socket port
-    [6] path            A named source or target for a message, often a queue [7] messages        Number of messages to transfer [8] bytes           Length of generated message body [9] credit          Size of credit window to maintain
+     [6] port              The socket port (or '-') [7] path              A named source or target for a message, often a queue [8] messages          Number of messages to transfer [9] bytes             Length of generated message body [10] credit            Size of credit window to maintain

-If an implementation does not support a particular `mode`, for instance `server`, it should raise an error at start time.
+If an implementation does not support a particular `connection-mode` or `channel-mode`, for instance `server`, it should raise an error at start time.

 If the user doesn't supply an explicit `port`, the wrapper will pass a hyphen (`-`) for that parameter.
 The implementation must determine